Do you believe that people with vulnerabilities deserve fair access to justice?

 TIC recruits experienced professionals and provides specialised training and mentoring.
 Would you like to be part of ensuring this fair access?

-- TIC provides a supportive community for Court Appointed Intermediaries working outside the Witness Intermediary Scheme (Registered Intermediaries).
+- TIC provides a supportive community for HMCTS Appointed Intermediaries working outside the Witness Intermediary Scheme (Registered Intermediaries).

 - TIC intermediaries come from a wide range of professional backgrounds such as Speech and Language Therapists, Psychologists, Teachers, Social Workers, Learning Disability & Mental Health Nursing and therefore bring a depth and breadth of skills and knowledge to the role.